 To have a clinic at your site you would need to have:

 - sufficient horses and tack suitable for beginner/learner riders (minimum of 12).
-The horses must be in good condition and have had good hoof care, and the tack must be in good order and fit the horse.
-A horse program manager or HSA person from your site will need to provide us with written assessments describing the horses we will be using, including their history and suitability for various levels of riding activities.
+The horses and tack must be in good condition and have had sound hoof care.
+The tack must fit the horses properly.
+The person in charge of your site will need to provide us with written assessments describing the horses we will be using, including their history and suitability for various levels of riding activities.

-- appropriate arena for conduction riding session (well fenced, good surface, secure gate, no hazards); yards for horse handling, and if trail riding is undertaken, suitable safe trails.
+- appropriate arena for conduction riding session (well fenced, good surface, secure gate, no hazards); yards for horse handling, and if trail riding is undertaken, a secure yard for mounting the riders and assessing their abilities to control their horses before departure, and safe trails.

 - accommodation for up to 12 participants (with separate rooms for males and females…bunkhouse accommodation is acceptable)

-- separate accommodation for HSA staff (normally 2 people) with the provision of a table to work at in the evenings
+- separate accommodation for HSA staff (normally 2 -3 people) with the provision of a table to work at in the evenings and access to a cuppa to sustain them when marking into the late night!

-- food handling training for your site staff, and the provision of all meals for participants and staff for the duration of the clinic.
-This should include the provision of suppers and having some fruit as well as cold drinking water, tea and coffee available at all times.
+- formal food handling training for your site staff who provide the meals, and the provision of all meals for participants and staff for the duration of the clinic.
+This should include suppers and having some fruit as well as cold drinking water, tea and coffee available at all times.

-- the site must meet the emergency management requirements of HSA, and effective risk management processes must be in place (first aid kits, communications devices)
+- the site must meet the emergency management requirements of HSA, and effective risk management processes must be in place (first aid kits, communications devices, evacuation plans etc.)

 The clinics will have different participants on different groups of days, with some attending a full 5 days, others 4 days and 3 nights, and another groups 3 days and 3 nights.

-The site usually helps with providing bedding for the HSA staff members if they are coming from interstate, as often they have to bring a large amount of materials with them and have no room for bedding as well.
+The site usually helps with providing bedding for the HSA staff members if they are coming from interstate, as often they have to fly in and bring a large amount of materials with them and have no room for bedding as well.

 Site fees for non residential participants.

-In return for use of horses and the provision of food and board for the clinic, the site receives a set, per person payment for all participants who are attending who are not involved with the hosting organisation.
+In return for use of horses and the provision of food and board for the clinic, the site receives a set, per person payment for all participants who are attending (i.e. those who are not involved with the hosting organisation).
 These details are negotiated with the site prior to arranging the clinic.